 Elsewhere on this site we have addressed two other issues involving capitalization: knowing when to capitalize people’s positions and job titles and recognizing when a noun is common, not proper, and therefore should not be capitalized.
 This article focuses on knowing which words to capitalize in titles.

 If we are following the guidelines of most style books, these three titles would contain capitalization errors.
-Do you know which words to capitalize in these titles?
+Do you know which words should be capitalized?

 - A New Approach to Marketing on The Internet